-The song found me, on a late night scurry to San Diego with old albums on the radio.
-Usually, it’s a book on tape or the set we’re set to sing come Sunday, with road trip Creature Comforts of empty black asphalt and Squid Ink sky, a grande butterscotch latte with half the pumps, and the fuzz muffin safe and clean at home who gave me a nose bump before I went so that’s new.
-The rental was a German car which, don’t tell my Jeep, is more car than I’ve ever driven.
-You think about the brakes and the car stops you breathe on the steering wheel and it turns.
-So you can blame this spiel on the sound system in that fresh-off-the-lot VW, but all bets are off when Bette Midler is on.
+The song found me, on a late night scurry south, with old albums on the radio.
+Usually, it’s a book on tape or the set we’re set to sing come Sunday.
+Road trip Creature Comforts of black asphalt and Squid Ink sky, butterscotch latte, half the pumps, and the fuzz muffin, safe at home, gave me a nose bump before I left, so that’s new.
+The rental was German which, don’t tell my Jeep, is more car than I’ve ever driven.
+You think brakes and you stop.
+You breathe on the wheel and you turn.
+So blame this spiel on das sound system, but all bets are off when Bette is on.
 Not wind beneath my wings from a distance beaches Bette.
 But 1970s Hammond and ballads Bette.
 The kind that makes you slap the stage.

 It started with Millwork – which ain’t easy or hard: “Ain’t nothing but an awful boring job.”
 And the angst in the vow, “May I work this mill just as long as I am able, and never meet the man whose name is on the label.”

-I wanted to pull a u-y from southbound to north across the dirt meridian, and wake up my dad and commiserate with him over bluesy disco on the floor of the music room that hasn’t existed for 20 some years.
-Bury my nose in the red fur of the Border Collie sleeping in the laundry room.
-Hear the squeak of the piano stool with the glass balls for feet, and the circle seat that spun round and round “like a record baby right right round round.”
+I wanted to pull a u-y from southbound to north across the dirt, and wake my dad to commiserate over bluesy disco on the floor of the music room that hasn’t been for 20 years.
+Bury my nose in the red fur of the Border Collie named after Lucille Ball, sleeping on the rag rug in the laundry room, warm from the late-night dryer cycle.
+Hear the squeak of the piano stool with the glass balls for feet, and the sanded circle seat that spun round and round “like a record baby right right round round.”

-But my parents are sleeping the embattled rest of suburban park rangers, freezing little hummingbird eggs the latest Saga of their golf-course-plot-turned-Animal-Planet.
-So left to my own devices and vices, I continued to hit every landmine hidden in Memory Lane.
+But my parents are sleeping the embattled rest of suburban adventurers, their latest saga, freezing hummingbird eggs outside their golf-course-plot-turned-Animal-Planet.
+Left to my own devices and vices, I had hit every landmine on Memory Lane.
 And then…that song.
 You know the one.
-I was a blithering puddle of backstory and I had to let it out somewhere.
+I was a blithering puddle of backstory which had to come out somewhere.
+Somewhere you’re reading.
 Sing something say something.
-This is what came out.
-This run-on of recollections on an insufficient wordplayer.
+This run-on recollection spun on an insufficient wordplayer.
 Pinchedly lowering the needle, and waiting with too many thoughts in those several scratching seconds before the heartsong begins to play.

 Halfway through, I was half a life away, with my favorite bass slide.
+And after the silence, you give your hand to me.
 It’s unbearable.
-All the all, wrapped in the envelope of that barely noticeable, descending slip of a string.
-Every time ever, my heart slid with it, and left me standing there – here – on the selfsame sidewalk, eyes closed, stock still, holding a purse and a jacket, waiting for the lift when the verse begins.
+All the all, wrapped in the envelope of that hardly noticeable, descending slip of a string.
+Every time ever, my heart slid with it, and left me standing there – here – on the selfsame sidewalks of Anaheim, eyes closed, stock still, holding a purse and a white jacket over one arm, waiting for the lift when the verse begins.

-His mercies are new every morning.
-It’s no coincidence then that weeping lasts for a night but Joy comes in the morning.
+God tells us His mercies are “new every morning” so it’s no coincidence that “joy comes in the morning.”
 They arrive with the Mercies I assume.
-So I stand trusting, still, in the nighttime, with my heart standing on the sidewalks of Anaheim and sliding down bass strings.
-Appreciating the eventide for what it is, but waiting for the verse that still, is yet to begin.
+So I stand trusting in the nighttime, with a heart that stands on sidewalks, slides down strings, and sings.
+Appreciating the eventide for what it is, but waiting for new verses to begin.

 post script: the song I’m going on about….